 Assignment of Rights and Delegation of Duties.
-Consultants may not assign any rights under the Agreement without the prior written consent of Centralbru.
-Any attempt to transfer or assign the Agreement without the express written consent of Centralbru renders the Agreement voidable at the option of Centralbru and may result in termination of your Centralbru business.
+Affiliates may not assign any rights under the Agreement without the prior written consent of Centralbru.
+Any attempt to transfer or assign the Agreement without the express written consent of Centralbru renders the Agreement voidable at the option of Centralbru and may result in termination of your Centralbru Affiliate business.

 If the assets of Centralbru, or a controlling ownership interest in Centralbru, is transferred to a third party, Centralbru may assign its rights and delegate its duties and obligations under the Agreement to such third party as part of the sale or transfer.